- Students at the age of 6-10 at primary school,

 These 5 main messages have been developed to provide a wide-ranging and innovative approach to teaching healthy eating habits.
 This presents a frame in which the regular and updated main messages are spread across schools.
 By using this frame, children can be taught that food is a source of energy and nutrients, the importance of variety and balance in a diet and that food provides a source of energy for the body which is obtained through eating certain foods.
 The project’s approach as a whole will ensure that children learn to apply healthy eating habits throughout their lives starting from today.

 Initially in its first year (2011-2012) a pilot scheme has been implemented in 10 schools in each of 4 regions – Gaziantep, Istanbul, Izmir and Trabzon - selected to represent diversity in the Turkish school population.
 In each region, trainers have been recruited and workshops have been held to introduce the educational materials to the designated local teachers.
 Professor Halit Tanju Besler of Hacettepe University has taken a lead on this.
 Some 20,000 students have so far been reached via the pilot programme.
 In its second year (2012-2013) the program reached to 200 schools and 200,000 students in each of 4 regions and last year (2013-2014) the program has been extended to 10 cities Gaziantep, Istanbul, Izmir, Trabzon, Kahramanmaraş, Aydın, Sinop, Antalya, Kayseri, Erzurum and reached to 500 schools and 1,000,000 students and their parents.
 7,500 teachers are voluntarily working for this project.
-And now, 2014-2015 the pragramme has been continuing in 10 cities.
+And now, 2017-2018 programme has been continuing in 10 cities.

 Teachers have been equipped with a range of materials including a teacher’s handbook and education kit.
 Recent information on nutrition science has been disseminated including the latest knowledge regarding the relationship between adequate and balanced nutrition and health, the range of nutrients needed for a balanced diet, the role of different food groups, recommended portion sizes and the importance of variety.
 Detailed lesson plans have been provided and supporting materials include printed worksheets, brochures, interactive games and a comprehensive website open to all: